jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 share with you the dozen key things I learned about this exciting new cloud native CI/CD tool.
 Even if you never use it for CI/CD, Jenkins X provides an excellent example of how to architect a cloud native application on Kubernetes.

-If you need help with this kind of stuff, I'm looking for a new opportunity--connect with me at [@johnmcgehee](https://twitter.com/johnmcgehee) or jenkins-x@johnnado.com.

-## Tekton

-[Vic Iglesias](https://twitter.com/vicnastea), Cloud Solutions Architect at Google presented the technical details of Tekton.
-[Tekton](https://github.com/tektoncd) is an open API spec for describing CI/CD pipelines on Kubernetes.
-Kubernetes is the portable, open-source container orchestration system.
-Tekton grew out of Knative build.
-The goals of Tekton are:

-*   Make CI/CD pipelines composable across the organization
-*   Declarative
-*   Reproducible
-*   Cloud native: a stateless infrastructure that easily scales out

-Tekton is an API spec and implementation, not a finished CI/CD tool.
-Jenkins X is the most prominent tool based on Tekton.

-Tekton also has some useful subprojects:

-* [Tekton dashboard](https://github.com/tektoncd/dashboard) helps you visualize what is going on when you start out, but it is not a full featured Jenkins-style UI
-* The [Tekton catalog](https://github.com/tektoncd/catalog) contains various reusable Tekton _Tasks_.
-This is your opportunity to contribute to Tekton.

-### The future of Tekton

-The Tekton near term roadmap calls for:

-* Event triggering
-* Log uploading
-* SCM support

-Longer term:

-* Pause and resume
-* partial execution
-* Access control
-* Configuration as code
-* Notifications

-Find out how to get involved at the [Tekton Community project on GitHub](https://github.com/tektoncd/community).

-## Jenkins X

 Jenkins X is a completely new CI/CD system that shares little but its name with the existing Jenkins.
 Jenkins X incorporates the best practices from the *State of DevOps* reports and the seminal book, *Accelerate* by [Nicole Forsgren](https://twitter.com/nicolefv), [Jez Humble](https://twitter.com/jezhumble) and [Gene Kim](https://twitter.com/RealGeneKim).